 On your first visit to Athens, you may get the impression it’s unsafe.
 Athens can feel a little rough around the edges.
 For the most part, you have nothing to worry about.
 Just be aware of your surroundings and avoid looking like a tourist.

 Pickpockets can be an issue in Athens.
 This mostly occurs on public transit, including the metro and buses, and in crowded touristy areas like Monastiraki Square.
 Thieves are very good at this, and you might not even notice until it is too late.

 If you have valuables with you, keep your hand on them at all times.
 Make sure your bags are closed, and your luggage is locked.

-When you’re eating a restaurant, always keep you bag or purse on your lap.
+When you’re eating at a restaurant, always keep your bag or purse on your lap.
 Don’t set it on the ground or hang it on the chair behind you.
 Most restaurants have outdoor seating, which makes it very easy for thieves to quickly swoop in and grab your belongings.

 Another scam is when you put your cell phone on a table.
 Someone may approach with a large sign and place it in front of the phone.
 While this happens, they steal the phone off the table.

 Cross the streets with care in Athens.
 Pedestrians do not have the right of way in Greece.
 Cross only at crosswalks, look both ways and make sure no cars have run the lights.
 And don’t be surprised if a car goes the wrong way on a one-way street.
 Cars and motorbikes sometimes ride and park on sidewalks as well, so always be alert.

 The Greek islands are probably one of the safest places in the world.
 You can wander the streets at any time of night on most islands.
 Again, use your common sense here, and you should be fine.
 Greeks are late-night people, so it is unlikely you will ever be out late alone.